tangentsoft/pidp8i/doc/uwfocal-manual.md

 controlled by the setting of bits 0-2 and 6-8 in the switch register.
 The first group (0-2) selects various terminal options while the second group (6-8) controls additional features.
 Switches 3-5 are ignored and may be set to any value.
-Once UWF has been started the first time step 3 is unnecessary and the switches may remain set to '100'.
+Once UWF has been started the first time, step 3 is unnecessary and the switches may remain set to '100'.

 <a id="opt-switch"></a>